Abundant late-19th century natural gas supplies attracted manufacturers away from coal.

 There were calls for conservation, but they went largely unheeded.

 In 1893 the State Inspector of Natural Gas wrote, “The waste has been criminal and the day of repentance is fast approaching, and can only be delayed by practicing the most rigid economy and unrelaxed efforts in the husbandry of this valuable resource of our State.”

 Signs of the approaching crisis became increasingly evident.

 Pressure at wellheads dropped.
 By 1902, low pressure in the majority of the state’s gas wells was resulting in salt-water intrusion.
 Increasing numbers of wells stopped producing natural gas.
 Many of the manufacturers who had come to Indiana for the ready supply of cheap energy either went out of business or had to move when their natural gas sources failed.

-In Ohio, the Hancock Historical Museum in Findlay includes natural gas exhibits from the region — and is less than two miles from the site of the famous Karg well.
+The consumption and waste so characteristic of Indiana’s gas boom provided other states an important lesson, the necessity to manage the use of natural resources.
+In Ohio, the Hancock Historical Museum in Findlay includes natural gas exhibits from the region — and is less than two miles from the site of the famous Karg gas well.

 Recommended Reading: The Extraction State, A History of Natural Gas in America (2021); Natural Gas: Fuel for the 21st Century (2015); Natural Gas for the Hoosier State (1995).
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.